Clichy affair: Context

 In the 19th century, anarchism emerged and took shape in Europe before spreading.
 Anarchists advocate for the struggle against all forms of perceived unjust domination, including economic domination, particularly with the rise of capitalism.
 They are especially opposed to the State, viewed as the institution that sanctions many of these dominations through its police, army, and propaganda.

 Following the repression of the Paris Commune (1871), the nascent anarchist movement developed during a period of intense state repression targeting it.
 Throughout the 1880s in France - and elsewhere, anarchists faced significant state suppression, including increased surveillance, harsher penalties, the banning of their press, and numerous trials targeting them.

 Alongside these developments, anarchists debated their participation in May Day demonstrations.
 These events were initiated by politicians of the Second International but also served as a tribute to the anarchists of the Haymarket Square massacre (1886) and were seen as a way to integrate into demonstrations that could lead to revolution.
 For most anarchists in France, in the early 1890s, the opportunity was initially met with enthusiasm at first.
 However, despite the preparations some anarchists made, the police were aware of their plans and implemented a series of countermeasures, which in many cases deterred them from acting.

 Clichy affair

 On 1 May 1891 at around 2 P.M., while the army was massacring strikers in Fourmies, a group of about twenty anarchist companions gathered in Place de la République in Levallois Perret, to demonstrate peacefully and head towards Clichy.
-The group set off, led by an anarchist carrying a red flag at the front of the procession and she guided the group towards Clichy.
+The group set off, led by Elvire Serrouin carrying a black flag at the front of the procession and she guided the group towards Clichy.